youngcopy/dpdk/doc/guides/getting_started_guide/system_setup/memory_setup.rst

 Loading the DPDK contigmem Module
 ---------------------------------

-To run a DPDK application, physically contiguous memory is required.
+To run a DPDK application on FreeBSD, physically contiguous memory is required.
 In the absence of non-transparent superpages, the included sources for the `contigmem` kernel module provides the ability to present contiguous blocks of memory for the DPDK to use.
 The ``contigmem`` module must be loaded into the running kernel before any DPDK is run.
 Once DPDK is installed on the system, the module can be found in the ``/boot/modules`` directory.